 To submit your work, you will need to apply online using this application form.

 - Research Summary: A paper that summarises your doctoral research in no more than 2,000 words.
 Please state whether or not your doctoral research has been published and/or will be published in any form (conference paper, article, peer reviewed journal, etc).
 Please use the Research Summary template.

 - Letter of recommendation/reference from a supervisor/senior faculty member: the letter should state why your supervisor feels that your work is outstanding and what impact it will have.
 For shortlisted applicants, further contact may be made with the referee.

-The deadline for submission is 17 September 2021.
+Submission deadline: 10 October 2023.
 Entries submitted after this deadline will not be considered for the award.